lamahechag/lamahechag.github.io/_posts/2024-02-19-functional-pca.md

 $$ {\begin{bmatrix}\mathbf{x}_{i}\\\mathbf{y}_{i}\\\mathbf{z}_{i}\end{bmatrix}} = {\begin{bmatrix}\bar{x}\\\bar{y}\\\bar{z}\end{bmatrix}} + \sum_{j=1}^{\infty} f_{ij}\Delta t^{-1/2}{\begin{bmatrix}\mathbf{u}_{jx}\\\mathbf{u}_{jy}\\\mathbf{u}_{jz}\end{bmatrix}}$$

 The difference of the resulting scores between the uni-variate and the multi-variate solution, is that the scores will be Pearson uncorrelated for the multi-variate case.
 For the uni-variate case, will be Pearson correlate between variables, but uncorrelated between the scores of the same variable.
-Uncorrelated scores allow you to use the scores as the input for a linear model, that is the only advantage in supervised machine learning, but if you use any non-linear model you avoid collinearity issues \[[^fn4]\].
+Uncorrelated scores allow you to use the scores as the input for a linear model.
+That is the only advantage in supervised machine learning.
+But if you use any non-linear model, you avoid the collinearity issues \[[^fn4]\].

-# Pythom implementation
+## Pythom implementation

-Here I am going to use just Numpy, and test the implementation with the classical functional Gait cycle dataset.
+Here, I am going to use just Numpy, and test the implementation with the classical functional Gait cycle dataset.

 First, lets download the data curves of hip and knee.
 Get them from the following links: